UNINETTSigma2/documentation/storage/performance-tips.md

 ## Small files

 For many small files and one client accessing each file, change stripe count to 1.
+Avoid having small files with large stripe counts.
+This negatively impacts the performance due to the unnecessary communication to multiple OSTs.

     lfs setstripe --count 1 "my_dir"